Skip to main content

 Field Examiner

-Examiners experience unparalleled exposure to the financial services industry and are respected advisors to the industry they regulate.
-Examiners interact with all levels of bank management and complete a wide range of analytical and bank supervisory activities at bank and Office of the Comptroller of the Currency (OCC) offices.
-They use a risk-based examination approach to assess a bank’s condition and identify potential problems.
-Through a program of continuing education and career development, OCC examiners expand their knowledge and skills.
-They apply their technical expertise and interpersonal skills in an industry with increasingly sophisticated products and services.
+OCC bank examiners gain unparalleled exposure to the financial services industry and are respected advisors to the institutions they regulate.
+They engage with all levels of bank management and participate in a broad range of analytical and bank supervisory activities conducted both onsite at banks and within Office of the Comptroller of the Currency (OCC) offices.

-While some experienced examiners become specialists, many field examiners are generalists who are focused on the overall safety and soundness of the banks they examine.
-Field examiners may work in midsize, community, or large banks.
+While some experienced examiners specialize in specific areas, many serve as generalists, focusing on the overall safety and soundness of the banks they examine.
+Bank examiners may be assigned to community, midsize, or large banks.

 Travel

-Midsize and community bank examiners travel extensively and frequently from Monday through Friday.
+Midsize and community bank examiners travel frequently – typically Monday through Friday – to conduct onsite examinations.
 Weekend travel is rare.

-• The type and frequency of travel vary depending on the location of your assigned field office.
-Some offices require more travel to rural areas, while others require more travel to metropolitan areas.
+• The type and frequency of travel depend on the location of your assigned office.
+Some offices require more travel to rural areas, while others focus on metropolitan regions.

-• See estimated overnight travel percentages by field office location.
+• View estimated overnight travel percentages by office location for additional detail.

-• When you travel more than 50 miles from your residence, you are generally eligible for lodging (hotel, motel, or bed & breakfast) expenses.
+• When travelling more than 50 miles from your residence, you are generally eligible for lodging expenses (hotel, motel, or bed & breakfast) and a pre-established per diem to cover meals and incidental expenses.

 How to Apply